papivot/pace-docs/Docker Fundamentals.md

 # Docker fundamentals

+### Requirements

+- Access to a Linux workstation
+- Access to a public Docker registry e.g. Dockerhub/GCR etc

 ## Docker installation

 **Note**: Most of the demos in this section are based on Ubuntu 18.4 running as an t2.medium EC2 instance.
 Please modify your environment accordingly.